Code-Institute-Submissions/urban-paws/TESTING.md

 #### Performance, Accessibility, Best Practices and SEO Testing

-Due to the technical nature of some opportunities identified in the Lighthouse reports being beyond the scope of this project only the listed below have been resolved.
+Due to the technical nature of some opportunities identified in the Lighthouse reports being beyond the scope of this project only those listed below have been resolved.

 **Desktop:**